Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Compatibility: Works with Amazon Alexa and Google Assistant

 The Kasa Care subscription is one of the more affordable options and is worth paying for.
-It offers manual recording, video sharing, and activity snapshots as well as 30 days’ worth of video history.
+It offers manual recording, video sharing, activity snapshots, and 30 days’ worth of video history.

 Other notable Kasa Cam specs include a spotlight and a siren, both good for scaring off potential intruders and person detection, which promises to alert you only when there’s human-shaped activity.

-Unfortunately, the confusing-in-places Kasa app may leave novices feeling frustrated, and when testing the person-detection feature, it didn’t seem to work properly.
+Unfortunately, the Kasa app, which is confusing in places, may leave novices frustrated, and during testing, the person-detection feature didn’t seem to work properly.
 There’s also a potential installation issue: Although the camera is waterproof, its AC power plug is not.
 That means you’ll need a protected outdoor outlet or a way to run the cord indoors.
-Some homeowners might be happier with a wireless security camera, which is typically easier to install.
+Some homeowners might prefer a wireless security camera, which is typically easier to install.

 How We Test The Best Outdoor Home Security Cameras

-While video doorbells excel at detecting activity on a porch, a security camera system can protect other home areas.
+While video doorbells excel at detecting activity on a porch, a security camera system can protect other areas of the home.

 Indoor security cameras are great for interior spaces, but an outdoor security camera is the first line of defense in protecting your home.